Go to JKU Homepage

 • Quanser Shake Table II with Quanser Real-Time Control Software (Quanser)

-In order to be able to use the mentioned measurement systems, there are a large number of sensors (laser path measuring sensors, inductive displacement sensors, acceleration sensors, free-field microphones, microphone array, intensity probe, tachometer, force sensors, strain gages, etc.) and actuators (electrodynamic shakers, piezoelectric actuators, pulse hammers, etc.) to disposal.
+In order to be able to use the measurement systems, there are a large number of sensors (laser path measuring sensors, inductive displacement sensors, acceleration sensors, free-field microphones, microphone array, intensity probe, tachometer, force sensors, strain gauges, etc.) and actuators (electrodynamic shakers, piezoelectric actuators, impact hammers, etc.) available.

 • Frequency analysis, modal analysis, order analysis